BitPigeon/Divine/README.md

 ## Contributing: Understanding this Project

 Divine is a simple programming language, and has three main components The Lexer, The Parser, and The Compiler.
 The Lexer can be found in the `lexer/` folder, and it takes a plain string and converts it into a list of tokens.
 The token object can be found in the `lexer/token/` folder.
 The Parser can be found in the `parser/` folder, and it take the list of tokens and converts it to an AST (Abstract Syntax Tree), which is essentially a list of nodes, the AST groups together tokens into expressions and statements.
 The AST objects can be found in the `parser/node/` folder.
-The Compiler takes the AST and converts it into a source file that can be read by the computer.
+The Compiler can be found in the `compiler/` folder, and it takes the AST and converts it into a source file that can be read by the computer.